abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Monoids etc
 ===

 Since we are done with categories, let's look at some other structures that are also interesting --- monoids.
-Like categories, monoids/groups are abstract systems consisting of set of elements and operations for manipulating these elements, however the operations look different than the operations we have for categories.
+Like categories, monoids/groups are abstract systems consisting of a set of elements and operations for manipulating these elements, however, the operations look different than the operations we have for categories.
 Let's see them.

 What are monoids
 ===

 Monoids are simpler than categories.
-A monoid is defined by a collection/set of elements (called the monoid's *underlying set*, together with an *monoid operation* --- a rule for combining two elements that produces a third element one of the same kind.
+A monoid is defined by a collection/set of elements (called the monoid's *underlying set*, together with a *monoid operation* --- a rule for combining two elements that produces a third element one of the same kind.

 Let's take our familiar colorful balls.

 ![Balls](../03_monoid/balls.svg)

-We can define a monoid based on this set by defining an operation for "combining" two balls into one.
-An example of such operation would be blending the colors of the balls, as if we are mixing paint.
+We can define a monoid based on this set by specifying an operation for "combining" two balls into one.
+An example of such an operation would be blending the colours of the balls as if we are mixing paint.

 ![An operation for combining balls](../03_monoid/balls_operation.svg)